-Signs of depression in children are often dismissed by parents citing as normal emotional and psychological changes that occur during growth.
-Usual parents and adults fail to recognize depression 30-50% of times.
-Children as young as 6 years fall prey to depression and further to attempt suicide.
+Signs of Bipolar depression in children are often dismissed by parents citing as normal emotional and psychological changes that occur during growth.
+Usual parents and adults fail to recognize Bipolar depression 30-50% of times.

 Statistics show how 3% -9% of teens would meet the criteria for depression at any given time.
 And 20% of individuals would develop depression by the end of adolescence.
 Prevalence of depression in school for children above 15 years is 8% to 11%.

-Signs of severe depression in children to look for
+Signs of Bipolar Depression in children to look for

-The signs of depression in young children include:
+The signs of Bipolar Depression in young children include:

 - Lack of energy